goharbor/harbor/CONTRIBUTING.md

 ### Sign the CLA

 Before doing contributions, you must sign the CLA.
-If it is the first time you're making a PR, please make sure to sign the contributor license agreement (CLA) online.
+If it is the first time you're making a Pull Requests(PR), please make sure to sign the contributor license agreement (CLA) online.
 A bot will automatically update the PR for the CLA process.

 ### Fork Repository